Kron4ek/releases-downloader/README.md

 ...
 ```

-For example, to show a direct download link of the first asset attached to the first release, use:
+For example, to show a direct download link of the first asset attached to the first (latest) release, use:

 ```
 $ ./releases-downloader-cli_1.0_x64_Linux HansKristian-Work/vkd3d-proton 1 1